brawlmodlol/Signed-IPA/README.md

 Pass: 1

-*Apparently Big Sideloading Telegrams Or Discord Groups Have the source to this unknown certs But they would not share it...*
+*Apparently Big Sideloading Telegrams Or Discord Groups Have the source to pay people to sign using this unknown certs But they would not share it...*